 Driving emission-free and contributing to the integration of renewable energies

 Electric vehicles receive their energy from a battery.
 In contrast to vehicles with a traditional combustion engine, electric cars are refueled via the power grid.
-Provided that the electricity is generated from renewable sources, electric cars drive emission-free and do not emit any CO2.
+Provided that the electricity is generated from renewable sources, electric cars run emission-free and do not emit any CO2.

 A nationwide charging infrastructure: A challenge for the power grid